orskoven/Textgeneration/Enhanced-lecture-oct-25.md

  - CNN are just functions -> and can be written as a function
  - ---->

  - CNN SVM support vector machines have in 2013 been showing to tell gender from iris with 85,68% accuracy

+ - We have causality problem and we cant explain why
+ -